 Fletcher always inspires me, so I went down to the basement and dug out my old Brazos Walking Stick, made from the wood of the Sweet Gum tree.
 The bark on the sweetgum is gray and deeply furrowed, separated by narrow scaly ridges.
 It’s a handsome stick and I plan on using it again this year.

 What about you?
 Have you ever considered switching back to a wooden walking stick, instead of aluminum or carbon fiber hiking poles?

 Published 2011.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!

 Most Popular Searches

 - best walking sticks

 - best hiking staff